JaySoni77/Application-devlopment-1-project/README.md

 *Features Implemented:*
 I have implemented following features in my application:
- User registration and Authentication: I have use flask security to make proper login system  Role-based Access Control: I have implemented role-based access control, allowing admin to manage categories and products while restricting regular users from these actions
+- User registration and Authentication: I have use flask security to make proper login system
+- Role-based Access Control: I have implemented role-based access control, allowing admin to manage categories and products while restricting regular users from these actions
- Category Management: Use can view list of category and Admin can add and delete Category.
+- Category Management: Use can view list of category and Admin can add and delete Category.
- Shopping cart: Users can add and remove products from their shopping cart  Search Functionality: Users and admin can search for products or category using keywords, and the application displays relevant results
+- Shopping cart: Users can add and remove products from their shopping cart
+- Search Functionality: Users and admin can search for products or category using keywords, and the application displays relevant results
- Api For CRUD operation on category:
+- Api For CRUD operation on category:
- Styling:
+- Styling